Neck Pain and Osteopathy

 A review of the literature suggests that manual therapy and exercise can help with neck pain.
 According to Miller et al (2010, p.351) it is suggested that the “combination of manual therapy and exercise produces greater improvements in pain, function, quality of life, and patient satisfaction when compared to manipulation or mobilisation (manual therapy) alone for chronic neck pain.”
 So, if you aren’t getting the results you desire for your chronic neck pain from manual therapy alone, you should also consider strength and rehabilitation exercises to aid in your recovery.

 Osteopaths may help decrease your chronic pain by first assessing your neck and surrounding structures, such as your shoulders, thoracic, and lumbar spine, and diagnose the issue causing you pain and discomfort.
 Once we have identified target areas to focus treatment on, we then use a range of “hands on” techniques including soft tissue massage, joint articulation, joint manipulation, stretching, and dry needling.

 Treatment will usually include some take home exercises – these may be foam rolling exercises and neck and chest stretches, or even just breathing correctly.
 We also advise on supplements, creams, strapping, heat, ice, and activities to avoid which may reduce your pain and speed up your recovery process.

 In summary, the following steps may help decrease your chronic neck pain.
-Seeking out a manual therapy practitioner, such as an Osteopath, decreasing the amount of time you spend sitting during the day, increasing the amount of time you spend exercising per week, and having an ergonomic assessment performed at your work place or at home.
+Seeking out a manual therapy practitioner, such as an Osteopath in Melbourne, decreasing the amount of time you spend sitting during the day, increasing the amount of time you spend exercising per week, and having an ergonomic assessment performed at your work place or at home.

 Any other questions not answered here?
 Get in touch!